 - Helped individuals write appeal letters, successfully.

-It’s a space we will be watching with interest and supporting any further action taken by Arrest the PIN.
+It’s a space we will be watching with interest and supporting any further action.
 Personally I’m hoping we will be able able to get these awful ‘judge and jury’ notices removed from records, or at least earn the right to respond and challenge.

 Rape by Deception

 Rape by Deception, an existing law, could easily applied to protect victims of sexual grooming, but (in my opinion) poor summary judgements have rendered the law virtually useless and discriminatory to the transgender community.

 We are aware of a potential imminent legal challenge, which we will support, and will continue both to search for good examples of application in other countries and to find resources for any further legal challenge if required.